 After both Ray and Fern passed away, The Joneses music was re-mastered and released by Numero Group as "Fern Jones, The Glory Road" to great reviews.
 NPR praised it.
 Oxford American called Fern a "Southern Master."
 Tom Moon included Fern in his book "1,000 Recordings To Hear Before You Die."

-Decades after Ray and Fern passed, their songs are playing everywhere.
+Today their music is played everywhere.
 They're heard in movies and on TV shows.
 Listeners download their country/gospel-to-rockabilly sound.
-There's even a new and perfectly retro vinyl version.
-The songs Mother wrote have been recorded by many others.
-Johnny Cash loved her work and her song, "I Was There When It Happened," is in the movie, "Walk The Line."
+There's a new and perfectly retro vinyl version.
+The songs Fern wrote are recorded by many artists.
+Fern's song that Johnny Cash recorded, "I Was There When It Happened," is in the movie, "Walk The Line."

 I finished the book I'd started before the play and it was published in 2021.
 I'd meant to write a memoir but these people make it feel more like a novel.
 The beautiful "Ken Burns' Country Music" series for PBS reminds us of the circles within circles that make up the history of American roots music.
 I hope my book helps place The Joneses within those circles.

 Reviewers reading "The Glory Road, a Gospel Gypsy Life" commented, "This should be a movie" and "I could see this onstage."
 Our director is working on it and we'll let you know where we land next.
 Meanwhile, there are more stories to tell and I'm making progress on a new book.